-But what happens if businesses want to scale their current cloud computing solution to meet new and changing demands when it comes to handling and storing data?
+But what happens if businesses want to scale their current cloud computing solutions to meet new and changing demands when it comes to handling and storing data?
 Enter cloud scaling solutions.

 The Benefits of Cloud Scalability